 Evercare is one of the Group companies that develops and sells medical supplies under its own brands, Evercare, Selefa and Embra.
 Of these.
 Embra is particularly advanced in terms of having a lower environmental impact than comparable products.
 Evercare Medical identifies new innovative solutions, sustainable manufacturing methods and alternative raw materials as a way to reduce climate impact.
 They collaborate with raw material suppliers, third-party manufacturers, distributors and customers in a dynamic development process, in order to reduce climate impact while simultaneously maintaining product safety, quality and performance.

 "We aim to find raw materials and innovative production processes that help us to reduce the environmental impact.
 All our products conform to Asker's Code of Conduct and quality requirements throughout the entire value chain.
 Embra takes it a step further when it comes to environmental impact.
-It's our way of taking care of patients, caregivers and the future", savs Olof Bachman, Business Manager, Gloves & Protection at Evercare Medical.
+It's our way of

+Olof Bachman, Business taking care of patients, caregivers and Manager, Gloves & Protecthe future", says Olof Bachman, Business tion at Evercare Medical Manager, Gloves & Protection at Evercare